rayanisran/play-network-solution/README.md

    CLIENT_ID = "your_client_id"
    AUTH_TOKEN = "your_auth_token"
    ```
+WARNING: add this file to .gitignore.

 ### Prepare Player Profiles

-- Create `test_players.csv` with MAC addresses, each on a new line (note that a default already exists).
+- Create `test_players.csv` with MAC addresses, each on a new line (note that a default file already exists).

 ## 🛠️ Running the Service